zmeecer/generator-redux-react-cordova/README.md

 npm run build
 ```

+Also, there is a helpful plugin for Chrome browser with CORS proxy, settings for screens resolution/orientation, geo-simaltion, etc [ripple-emalator](https://chrome.google.com/webstore/detail/ripple-emulator-beta/geelfhphabnejjhdalkjhgipohgpdnoc)

 ## Features

 * React ES6-style + React Router
-* Redux with simple AJAX request to jsonplaceholder
+* Redux with simple AJAX request
 * React CSS Modules
 * Webpack: babel (ES6 with stages), hot-reload, jscs, eslint (TBD)
 * PostCSS: autoprefixer, precss (sass-liked), csslint (TBD)
 * config.xml with initial resources: splash screens, icons, plugins
 * Gulp for images optimization and zip bundling for http://build.phonegap.com

-## Supported Platform
+## Supported Platforms

-* Node.js 4.x or 5.x
+* Node.js 4.x or 5.x as development environment
 * Cordova-cli (phonegap-cli): 6.x [release note]( http://cordova.apache.org/news/2016/01/28/tools-release.html)
     * Cordova iOS: ~4.0.1
     * Cordova Android: ~5.1.0
     * and you can add other platforms

-## Getting To Know Yeoman
+## Getting to Know Yeoman

 Yeoman has a heart of gold.
 He&#39;s a person with feelings and opinions, but he&#39;s very easy to work with.
 If you think he&#39;s too opinionated, he can be easily convinced.
 Feel free to [learn more about him](http://yeoman.io/).

+## Contribute

+Contributions are welcome.
+If you find something is missing or there are errors hidden somewhere, feel free to add a new issue.

 ## License